sarthak268/DisCont/README.md

 python style_transfer.py
 ```

-In order to plot the latent space visualisations, run the following command.
+In order to plot the latent space visualizations, run the following command.
 ```
-python visualisation.py
+python latent_visualisation.py
 ```